-- The Cameo: Allen Ludden made an appearance during the premiere to promote Stumpers, which had debuted just prior to Slam.
-Likewise, Kennedy had appeared on the Stumpers premiere to promote Slam.
+- The Cameo: Allen Ludden appeared during the premiere to promote Stumpers!, which had debuted just prior to Slam.
+Likewise, Kennedy had appeared on the Stumpers! debut to plug Slam.

-- Grand Finale: The last episode had all players keeping what they had won, regardless of whether they were defeated.
-At the end of the show, Tom noted that it was the end before saying, "We'll see you Monday on Name That Tune."
+- Grand Finale: The last episode had all players keeping what they had previously won, regardless of outcome, and Tom wished them a Happy New Year.
+At the end of the show, Tom noted that it was the end before saying "We'll see you Monday on Name That Tune."

 - Pilot: Two were taped on July 21, 1976.